danmanners/personal-website/content/posts/p3-k3s-do-zerotier-gitops.md

 WantedBy=multi-user.target
 EOT
 # Ensure the systemd file has the correct permissions
-sudo chmod 0644 /etc/systemd/system/k3s.service
+chmod 0644 /etc/systemd/system/k3s.service

 # Make sure we reload the systemctl daemon, then enable and start it.
-sudo systemctl daemon-reload
+systemctl daemon-reload
-sudo systemctl enable k3s
+systemctl enable k3s
-sudo systemctl start k3s
+systemctl start k3s

+# Drop out of root
+exit

 # Run the next command until it finishes successfully.
 This may take up to 30 seconds.
 stat /var/lib/rancher/k3s/server